-D. Ensur being ev re adequate staffing of other areas of the building, especially the area to which the residents are racuated. y that each unit/department from the fire area has accounted for all residents/staff.
-Report residents along with any changes in conditions.
-The Command Post is with the Fire Chief F. Keep the non-fire areas informed of the situation, as applicable.
-G. Notif y off duty staff (Administration, Maintenance) as appropriate.
-H. Ensur re residents' charts have been removed to a safe area.
+D. Ensure adequate staffing of other areas of the building, especially the area to which the residents are being evacuated.
+E. Verify that each unit/department from the fire area has accounted for all residents/staff.
+Report results to the Command Post, along with any changes in conditions.
+The Command Post is with the Fire Chief.
+F. Keep the non-fire areas informed of the situation, as applicable.
+G. Notify off duty staff (Administration, Maintenance) as appropriate.
+H. Ensure residents' charts have been removed to a safe area.